zed/imunifyav-doc/docs/imunifyav/README.md

   * **Deleted from Ignore List** — the file was removed from the Ignore List.
 ImunifyAV will scan it.
   * **Deleted** — the file was deleted.
   * **Submitted for analysis** — the file was submitted to the Imunify team for analysis.
-  * **Failed to delete** — there was a problem during removal.
-Hover mouse over the info icon to read more.
   * **Failed to ignore** — there was a problem during adding to the Ignore List.
 Hover mouse over the info icon to read more.
   * **Failed to delete from ignore** — there was a problem during removal from the Ignore List.
 Hover mouse over the info icon to read more.